erasmus-without-paper/ewp-specs-sec-cliauth-tlscert/README.md

 Security considerations
 -----------------------

+### When to *not* use this method

+If server implementers **don't trust their own internal network** (the one between your actual server and your TLS terminator), then they MUST NOT include `<tlscert/>` in their `<client-auth-methods>`, because an attacker in your internal network might spoof such request.

 ### Main security questions

 The [Authentication and Security][sec-intro] document [recommends][sec-method-rules] that each client authentication method specification explicitly answers the following questions:

+> How the client's request must look like?
+How can the server detect that the
+> client is using this particular method for authentication?

+The server must ask for the client's certificate during the TLS handshake.
+If the client provides a certificate, the the server knows that this method is used.
+If the client doesn't provide a certificate, then the server may keep looking for other authentication methods (e.g. HTTP Signature).

 > How can the server verify which HEIs are covered by the requester?